-The cash flow forecasting and assessment of the adequacy of our liquidity position demonstrates positive cash balances throughout the going concern period, and no expectation of external borrowing.
+The cash flow forecasting and assessment of the adequacy of our liquidity position demonstrates positive cash balances throughout the going concern period, and no expectation of external borrowing (except as planned for to fund the capital programme).

 The key assumptions within this forecast included for example that central Government funding remains in line with current levels.
 We have considered a downside scenario where central Government funding falls, and the above projections would not be significantly affected with both minimum levels of reserves and liquidity remaining through the same period.